Minimally Invasive Lumbar Decompression

 Essentially, mild® is designed to remove excess ligament tissue that is causing the narrowing of the spinal canal.
 Since it does not change the structural stability of the spine, open surgery can still be an option if the LSS progresses further.

-As a result of mild®, patients are getting back to their lives again, as mobility has been restored, pain has been reduced and the compression of nerves has been alleviated.
+As a result of this minimally invasive orthopedic surgery, patients are getting back to their lives again, as mobility has been restored, pain has been reduced and the compression of nerves has been alleviated.
 If your doctor determines you have LSS caused by excess ligament, the mild® procedure may be an effective treatment for you.
 A study from the Cleveland Clinic reported that at one year post-procedure, patients improved their standing time from eight minutes to 56 minutes and increased their walking distance from 246 feet to 3,956 feet.
 This is the difference from being able to walk just to the mailbox to being able to walk around the mall.